ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/ConfigWorkflow.rst

 ================================================================================================
 Workflow Parameters: Configuring the Workflow in ``config.yaml`` and ``config_defaults.yaml``
 ================================================================================================
-To create the experiment directory and workflow when running the SRW Application, the user must create an experiment configuration file (usually named ``config.yaml``).
+To create the experiment directory and workflow when running the SRW Application, the user must create an experiment configuration file (named ``config.yaml`` by default).
 This file contains experiment-specific information, such as forecast dates, grid and physics suite choices, data directories, and other relevant settings.
 To help the user, two sample configuration files have been included in the ``ush`` directory: ``config.community.yaml`` and ``config.nco.yaml``.
 The first is for running experiments in *community* mode (``RUN_ENVIR`` set to "community"), and the second is for running experiments in *nco* mode (``RUN_ENVIR`` set to "nco").
 The content of these files can be copied into ``config.yaml`` and used as the starting point from which to generate a variety of experiment configurations for the SRW App.
-Note that for this release, only *community* mode is supported.
+Note that for public releases, only *community* mode is supported.

 There is an extensive list of experiment parameters that a user can set when configuring the experiment.
 Not all of these parameters need to be set explicitly by the user in ``config.yaml``.
 If a user does not define a variable in the ``config.yaml`` script, its value in ``config_defaults.yaml`` will be used, or the value will be reset depending on other parameters, such as the platform (``MACHINE``) selected for the experiment.

 .. note::
    The ``config_defaults.yaml`` file contains the full list of experiment parameters that a user may set in ``config.yaml``.
-The user cannot set parameters in ``config.yaml`` that are not initialized in ``config_defaults.yaml``, with the notable exception in the ``rocoto`` section, described in :numref:`Chapter %s <DefineWorkflow>`.
+The user cannot set parameters in ``config.yaml`` that are not initialized in ``config_defaults.yaml``, with the notable exception of the ``rocoto`` section, described in :numref:`Chapter %s <DefineWorkflow>`.

 The following is a list of the parameters in the ``config_defaults.yaml`` file.
-For each parameter, the default value and a brief description is provided.
+For each parameter, the default value and a brief description are provided.

 .. _user: